DIY Jewel Picture Frame

 I chose to just cover one corner of the frame with jewels for a modern look, but if you wanted to totally bedazzle your frame you could cover the whole thing!
-I used my new frame to show off this pretty LOVE print by Paper Canoe Printables, my favorite source for cute instantly downloadable prints like the coffee print in my kitchen.
+I used my new frame to show off a simple piece of art that you can make for free on Canva.

 Supplies for Valentine Jewel Picture Frame

 - Assorted flat-back craft jewels (my package came with a mix of pink, red, purple, and clear)

 - Pink and red craft paint (I used Martha Stewart paint in Pink Dahlia and Love Bird)

 Step 1.
 You can paint your frame a single color, or if you want to make a color-blocked frame like I did, use the seams in the corners of a frame as a guide and tape off each corner.
 Paint the top and bottom sides pink, remove tape and let dry completely.
 Then re-tape and paint the remaining two sides red.

 Step 2.
 Go nuts adding your jewels!
 I used tacky glue, but a glue gun or more permanent craft glue like e6000 would also work.
 To finish the frame, I filled in some of the gaps between jewels with a few sequins.

 This is the perfectly easy project for kids to do.
 In fact, Stella and Hazel made their own.
 It was really cute, I just forgot to take a photo of it for this post!